fstamour/breeze/README.md

 ## What is this?

-This is a git repository that contains lots of common lisp code that I use to make developping common lisp easier.
+This is a git repository that contains lots of common lisp code that I use to make developping with common lisp easier.
 It is a personal projet that I work on from time to time, but that I use (and break) pretty much all the time.

 ## Features